-The Ordinance shall become effective upon adoption by the Town of Milford Planning Board, Health Officer/Board of Health, the Board of Selectmen, Water and Sewer Commissions, in accordance with the statutory sections identified above.
+The Ordinance shall become effective upon adoption by the Board of Selectmen, in accordance with the statutory sections identified above.

 C. Jurisdiction

 - 1. This Ordinance shall pertain to all land within the boundaries of the Town of Milford, New Hampshire. - 2.
 In any case where a provision of the Ordinance is found to be in conflict with a provision of any other Ordinance, Regulation, code, or covenant in effect in the Town of Milford or with any State Statute with particular reference to NHRSA Chapter 676:14 and 674:16 and 674:17 and the relevant sections therein, the provision which is the more restrictive shall prevail.